neto2000/Chess-Website/README.md

    - [x] design chess board in html/css

    - [x] placing of the diffrent figures
+   - [x] create dict where all images and possible movments of the figures is saved
    - [ ] diffrent figures
-   - [ ] create dict where all images and possible movments of the figures is saved

-   - [ ] highlight the possible paths of the figure
+   - [x] highlight the possible paths of the figure

    - [ ] movement of the figures
+   - [ ] special movements of figures (knight, pawn(start: 2 instead of 1))

   ### Backend